The Mini American Shepherd breed weighs up to 40 pounds, and can grow to be anywhere from 13 to 18 inches tall.

 This new breed was originally called the Miniature Australian Shepherd, but the name was changed.

-In 2015, the Miniature American Shepherd became the 186th breed to be officially recognised by the AKC.
+In 2015, the Miniature American Shepherd became the 186th breed to be officially recognized by the AKC.

 Fun Facts About Mini American Shepherds